jbcodeforce/flink-studies/flink-sql-demo/README.md

 GenCode component writes events to Kafka, as user's behaviors including “click”, “like”, “purchase” and “add to shopping cart” events.
 The dataset is from the Alibaba Cloud Tianchi public dataset.

-As of 11/02/2021, there some differences with the commands explained in the demo
+As of 11/02/2021, there some differences with the commands explained in the demo documentation:

 * Access to client SQL